Applications For Good: How to Build An App For A Cause

-Do you care about your fellow mankind?
+Do you care about your fellow humans?
 If not, do you know someone who does?
 No, I’m not soliciting you or your philanthropic buds for money.
-I’m asking you step outside the box for a second.
+I’m asking you to step outside the box for a second.

-Building an app for a nonprofit, charity, or special cause is a great way to learn more about the app industry and the app development process – all while helping to make a difference.
+Building mobile apps for nonprofits, charities, or special causes is a great way to learn more about the app industry and the app development process – all while helping to make a difference.

 There are three great reasons why you’d want to build apps for a cause:

 - The nonprofit/causes niche is an unsaturated market.